 Bill Kraus Lifetime Achievement in Civic Leadership Award

 In celebration of our tenth anniversary in 2018, WIPPS established a lifetime achievement award to acknowledge and honor the accomplishments of an individual whose…

-The Young Adult Civic Engagement Award is presented to a young person who demonstrates leadership abilities including initiative, integrity and service to others.
-The scholarship is funded by former Wisconsin Congressman David R. Obey, who served central and northern Wisconsin as a representative from 1969 to 2011.
+The Dave Obey Young Adult Civic Engagement Award is presented to a young person who demonstrates leadership abilities including initiative, integrity and service to others.
+The scholarship is in honor of Wisconsin Congressman David R. Obey, who served central and northern Wisconsin as a representative from 1969 to 2011.